loopdash/loopdash/src/glossary/subscriber.md

 title: Subscriber - Loopdash
 h1: Subscriber
 h2: What does it mean?
-summary: A Subscriber in Wordpress is a user role that has the ability to view and comment on posts, but cannot create or edit content.
+description: A Subscriber in Wordpress is a user role that has the ability to view and comment on posts, but cannot create or edit content.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly